Mayo Clinic names head of Florida campus as new CEO

 Farrugia said he’s fortunate to take over at a time when Mayo is in “an incredibly strong position,” seeing more patients than ever before and giving them better care than ever.
 He said his plans for continued investments in innovation are a “natural progression” from what Mayo has accomplished under Noseworthy.

-Farrugia — a native of Malta whose name is pronounced jan-REE’-koh fa-ROO’-jah— has been a physician with Mayo for 30 years.
+Farrugia — a native of Malta whose full name is pronounced jan-REE’-koh fa-ROO’-jah— has been a physician with Mayo for 30 years.
 His medical background is in genomics and gastrointestinal disorders, and he’s held several leadership positions in the Mayo system.

 Most Read Business Stories